 Office of Student Disability Support Services

-As a critical component of Morgan State University, Student Disability Support Services is dedicated to assisting students with disabilities accomplish their scholastic and career goals by supporting academic and advocacy skills and by helping to eliminate the physical, technical, and attitudinal barriers that limit opportunities.
-Student Disability Support Services is committed to providing all services and operating all programs in accordance with Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act of 1990 (ADA 1990).
+As a critical component of Morgan State University, Student Disability Support Services (SDSS) is dedicated to assisting students with disabilities accomplish their scholastic and career goals by supporting academic and advocacy skills and by helping to eliminate the physical, technical, and attitudinal barriers that limit opportunities.
+Student Disability Support Services is committed to providing all services and operating all programs in accordance with the Americans with Disabilities Act (ADA) of 1990, as amended and Section 504 of the Rehabilitation Act of 1973, as amended.

-In accordance with Section 504 of the Rehabilitation Act of 1973 and The ADA 1990, the University is required to provide equal access and equal opportunities for individuals with documented disabilities.
+In accordance with The ADA and Section 504 of the Rehabilitation Act of 1973, the University is required to provide equal access and equal opportunities for individuals with documented disabilities.
 A person with a disability is defined as:

 - A student with a physical or mental impairment which substantially limits a major life activity (e.g. caring for one’s self, walking, speaking, seeing, hearing, thinking, learning, concentrating, working)

 - A student who has current documentation (e.g. recent psycho-educational evaluation confirming a learning disability) of such impairment from a qualified professional.